StructuralMike/MMMM/readme.md

 - If pottery is not none and not lottery, 'colorizepots' is on (pot checks are colored differently)

 ## enemydrop:
-- Set to keys if any pottery is on, is
+- Set to keys if any pottery is on
 - Underworld is currently not enabled

 ## dungeon_items: